CassioML/cassio/README.md

 #### Unit testing

-You need a virtualenv with the `requirements-dev.txt` installed.

 ```
 make test-unit
 ```

 #### Integration with the DB

-You need a virtualenv with the `requirements-dev.txt` installed.

 Ensure the required environment variables are set (see for instance the provided `TEMPLATE.testing.env`).